sitzikbs/3DmFV-Net/README.md

 Our code is released under MIT License (see LICENSE file for details).

 ### Disclaimer
-I am a mechanical engine, not a software engineer. git is relatively new to me.
+I am a mechanical engineer, not a software engineer. git is relatively new to me.
 Therefore, if you find any place I have made an error or have an improvement recommendation, I would appreciate your advice.